-- a) Click Next in the lower right corner - b) You will be guided to measure again, following the same procedure (steps 12 to 14).
+You will be guided to measure again, following the same procedure.

-Note: The wizard will indicate how many charts you already measured: sample 1, sample 2, ...
+Note: The wizard will indicate how many charts you already measured: sample 1, sample 2,

-15. If you measured enough charts of good quality, you can select Stop measuring and inspect the resulting curves
+13. If you measured enough charts of good quality, you can select Stop measuring and inspect the resulting curves

-- 16. Click Next in the lower right corner. - 17.
-Inspect the curve results - a) View at the top left an overview per ink of the original and the new curve created from the measurements. - b) View on the right a graph of the curves. - Colored curve: new curve created form the measurements - Grey curve: curve from the ruling created during first setup of the printing condition - c) Select Use new adjustment curves if the new curves deviate too much from the original curves. - d) Select Use adjustment curves for xxx lpi if there is little to no difference between the new and original curves.
+14. Inspect the curve results

+- a) View at the top left an overview per ink of the original and the new curve created from the - b) View on the right a graph of the curves. - Colored curve: new curve created form the measurements - Grey curve: curve from the ruling created during first setup of the printing condition - c) Select Use new adjustment curves if the new curves deviate too much from the original curves. - d) Select Use adjustment curves for xxx lpi if there is little to no difference between the new and original curves.